mavas/tensorflow-certificate/README.md

 If I've found the 2 GitHub URLs used behind the only 2 officially-supported Udacity/Coursera courses/specializations, and made extensive use of Colab to work very efficiently, and have dabbled in the other 20 or so official TensorFow repositories (and not just the main popular one), and I have my own datasets to work with (in addition to the ones provided built-in to TensorFlow), then I'm a worthy candidate for your company.
 This is arguing that while although I don't currently actually literally have a TensorFlow Certificate right now, I've done some high-quality thought and work about it, such that I'd be a good candidate for your company.
 I'm arguing to the degree that we can both agree that I *practically* have one.--->

-### Disclaimer
+## Disclaimer

 - [TensorFlow Without A PhD](https://github.com/GoogleCloudPlatform/tensorflow-without-a-phd/) is a personally recommended GitHub repository I recommend going through to not only prepare for the exam, but is just awesome in and of itself.
-It's of high quality too.
+It's good quality too.
 There's some **good** overlap between the exam and this course.

 - TensorFlow is usually just the main repository, but there are [20+ other officially-supported repositories](https://github.com/orgs/tensorflow/repositories) that I've worked with and I think are neat. **models** and **datasets** are pretty core; [this](https://github.com/tensorflow/models/blob/master/research/object_detection/) directory is neat.
 There's also gan, graphics, and probability.  **None** of these repositories are covered by the exam.